MAY 19th, 2022

 Why Do We Need to Make a Report?

-This report captures the findings of the diligence process.
-In turn, it allows investors to have a more clear understanding of the investigated firm.
+A due diligence report captures the findings of the diligence process.
+In turn, it allows investors to have a clearer understanding of the investigated firm.

-A complete and well-documented report supplements the decision-making process for investors and business considering finalizing deals and contracts.
+A complete and well-documented report supplements the decision-making process for investors and businesses considering finalizing deals and contracts.
 Additionally, it substantiates forecasts for the target company’s future and lifespan.

 Take businesses 'A' and 'B' for example.